szendeh/idsvc/README.md

 #### Updates ####

-The service exposes only one resource type ('claim') for updating the model.
+The service exposes only two resource types for updating the model.
-A PUT to the URL (example data):
+The first is a 'claim'.
+A PUT to a claim URL (example data):

     http://example.com:8080/claim/900058367?wid=1721.1/69157